castro-gzlz/mr-plotter/README.md

 ### Example 4: Exploring other theoretical models

-Althogh in the [original paper](https://ui.adsabs.harvard.edu/abs/2023arXiv230504922C/abstract) where *mr-plotter* was presented we have only used the Zeng et al. ([2016](https://ui.adsabs.harvard.edu/abs/2016ApJ...819..127Z/abstract), [2019](https://ui.adsabs.harvard.edu/abs/2019PNAS..116.9723Z/abstract)) and [Turbet et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020A%26A...638A..41T/abstract) models, **we have included additional models from the literature**.
-For example, if you have a puffy sub-Neptune planet, you might want to consider the H/He atmosphere models by [Lopez & Fortney (2014)](https://ui.adsabs.harvard.edu/abs/2014ApJ...792....1L/abstract).
-You might also want to discuss the possibility that your (highly irradiated) planet has a water-rich composition, but perhaps it is less dense than the density corresponding to a 5% water mass fraction (WMF), where [Turbet et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020A%26A...638A..41T/abstract) models are no longer valid.
-In this case, you might want to use [Aguichine et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021ApJ...914...84A/abstract) mass-radius relationships, which are valid for any WMF.
-In this example, we use the [K2-3](https://ui.adsabs.harvard.edu/abs/2018A%26A...615A..69D/abstract) system to illustrate how these two sets of models can be used through *mr-plotter*.
+TBC....

+If you have a puffy sub-Neptune planet, you might want to consider the H/He atmosphere models by [Lopez & Fortney (2014)](https://ui.adsabs.harvard.edu/abs/2014ApJ...792....1L/abstract).

 ```
 python mr-plotter.py example4.ini